BEAMRobotics/ig_handle/README.md

 roslaunch ig_handle collect_raw_data.launch robot:=heron
 ```

 The Husky adds camera F4, lidar_v, and the Husky base and control packages.
 The thermal camera is in there, but it is not tested yet.
+For example:

 ```
 roslaunch ig_handle collect_raw_data.launch robot:=husky